31 Dec 2019

 Customs Requirements and Documents

-The commercial invoice should include names of shipper and consignee and detail of each commodity in the shipment.
+The commercial invoice should include names of the shipper and consignee and detail of each commodity in the shipment.
 The packing list should include the contents of each container, its gross and net weights in metric measurements.

 Labelling and Marking Requirements